RaashVision/CrsmApp_flutter/README.md

 # CrResposiveApp

 This is the CrResposiveApp app built in Flutter which mainly focus on resposive UI.
 Use Provider as State Management.
+Get data from api(https://jsonplaceholder.typicode.com/photos) and show it in the app.
 Only tested with Android.
 IOS not tested yet

 ## Screenshots